Dog Hearing: Understanding the Superpower in Your Pup’s Ears

 Why Do Dog Ears Move When They’re Listening?

 Dogs have 18 muscles in their ears that enable them to move in the direction of the sound.
 Plus, they can hear out of each ear independently, allowing them to isolate exactly where a sound is coming from.
 How cool is that?!
 A human, on the other hand, hears sounds with both ears at once and only has two sets of muscles.
 Have you ever tried to move your ears?
 Even if you did get a little wiggle out of them, you are no match for little Fido.
+FYI a cat has 32 muscles in their ears and can hear even better than Fido.

-Dog Ears Tell You What Your Dog Is Thinking
+Dog Ears Tell You What Your Dog is Thinking

 One way to read your pooch’s body language is through his ears.
 So pay close attention to your dog’s ear position because body language, in general, is a great way to really get in touch with your pooch and learn to understand him better.
+A few decoded ear positions:

 • Neutral ears = The dog is relaxed.

-• Perked up ears = He’s heard something and is on alert.
+• Perked-up ears = He’s heard something and is on alert.

-• Perked up ears with lots of movement = He’s trying to figure out where the sound is coming from and what the current situation is.
+• Perked-up ears with lots of movement = He’s trying to figure out where the sound is coming from and what the current situation is.

 • Ears back and flattened against their head = He may be feeling frightened or submissive.